redhat-openstack/website/source/index.html.md

 ![`openstack-distribution.png`](openstack-distribution.png "openstack-distribution.png")

-RDO is a community of people using and deploying OpenStack on Red Hat and Red Hat-based platforms.
+RDO is a community of people using and deploying OpenStack on Red Hat Enterprise Linux, Fedora and distributions derived from these (such as CentOS, Scientific Linux and others).
 We have [ documentation to help get started](Docs), [/forum forums] where you can connect with other users, and [ community-supported packages](Quickstart) of the most up-to-date OpenStack releases available for download.

 If you are looking for enterprise-level support, or information on partner certification, Red Hat also offers [Red Hat Enterprise Linux OpenStack Platform](//redhat.com/openstack).